-Mahashivratri is celebrated in honour of marriage ceremony of Shiv Ji and Mata Parvati.
+Mahashivratri is the festival in honour of the marriage ceremony of Shiv Ji and Mata Parvati.
 There is another legend saying that Lord Shiva performed the heavenly dance after which Shiva awakened his consciousness at the material level of existence and attained ‘Shoonya’ the state succeeding ‘Samadhi’.

 Moon gravitational pull is maximum.
 This results in the rise of full body fluid in an upward direction i.e.

 towards the brain.
 When the brain receives a good amount of oxygenated blood it functions better.

 Another science behind Mahashivratri being the only festival celebrated at night is to keep the human body erect so that the body fluids reach the brain.
 We should perform ‘Dhyan’, ‘Yoga’ or ‘ Dance’.
 Learn more about Dhyan and Yoga in our article on the stages of Yoga.

 Mahashivratri is celebrated by dancing (‘Natya’) at Konark, Khajuraho, Pattadokal, Modhera, Chidambaram Temples to continue Jagran so that people keep their bodies erect at that significant night.

 This is the way to become more sensitive towards your own body and changes in nature.

 It might appear controversial to some people when talking about gravitational forces.
 But we must understand that something is better than nothing.
 Though the effect of gravitational force in the upward direction is slight, it still has an impact on the individual.
 Also for any being this force is apt, in any way the stronger the forcer, the dangerous it would become for a human body.
 Why?
 Because the brain can neither function well in less blood flow nor in high blood flow.

 This also concludes that the position of planets, their distance and gravitational force from Earth and towards Earth, along with the position of the Sun; make Earth suitable for life.
 Furthermore, the planetary